alexandrawaite/Hackbright-Project/README.md

 “2 - Inspirational”
 “3 - Spiritual”
 “Press 'enter' to get another quote”
-“Press 'm' to return to this menu”
+“Press any to return to this menu”
-Each category will have about 20 quotes and once the user chooses a category, a random quote will appear on the screen User can then press “enter” to continue generating quotes and “m” to go back to the main menu
+Each category will have about 20 quotes and once the user chooses a category, a random quote will appear on the screen User can then press “enter” to continue generating quotes and any key to go back to the main menu